 - Cable size used in the installation

-So to get the best from our panels we use a Victron 100/50* MPPT solar charge controller with inbuilt bluetooth.
+So to get the best from our panels we use a Victron 100/50* MPPT solar charge controller with inbuilt Bluetooth.

 As our solar panels will not fully charge our system every day, we also wanted a couple of different ways to supplement this.
-To this end we install a Victron 30amp lithium battery charger and a Victron 30amp DC DC charger.
+To this end, we install a Victron 30amp lithium battery charger and a Victron 30amp DC-DC charger.

-So why was the Victron 30amp DC DC charger necessary?
+So why was the Victron 30amp DC-DC charger necessary?

 The other method of charging our batteries is using the Victron 30amp lithium battery charger, This can be used via any powered site we may be staying in or via generator as needed.
 A 2kw generator can charge the batteries and also the 240v hot water system at the same time.
-Additionally, the generator can run the roof top air conditioner if it’s really hot.
+Additionally, the generator can run the rooftop air conditioner if it’s really hot.

-How to Keeps Tabs on Everything?
+How to Keep Tabs on Everything?

 One of the other nice items installed was the Victron 500A/50mV Shunt.
-This means we can now monitor via iPad or iPhone (or even laptop) most aspects of the system to how charged we are to how much sun we are harvesting.
+This means we can now monitor via iPad or iPhone (or even laptop) most aspects of the system from how charged we are to how much sun we are harvesting.
 It is a nice piece of hardware.